anquanscan/sec-tools/README.md

 [instagram-zero-click-exploit](https://github.com/cybersecurityresearcher/instagram-zero-click-exploit): Instagram Passwordless Login And Password Reset Bug in The Wild
 [sec-docker](https://github.com/xiecat/sec-docker): 常用安全工具 docker镜像 自动更新仓库
 [sedcli](https://github.com/sedcli/sedcli): sedcli and libsed library for NVMe Self-Encrypting Drives (SEDs) management
 [talk-unity3d-game-hacking](https://github.com/uug-trento/talk-unity3d-game-hacking): Slides for the talk in the UUGTrento #8
+[pulsexploit](https://github.com/aqhmal/pulsexploit): Automated script for Pulse Secure SSL VPN exploit (CVE-2019-11510) using hosts retrieved from Shodan API.
+You must have a Shodan account to use this script.